jetrosa/Noroff-assignment-1/README.md

 Create a Dynamic Webpage using JS

 Webpage created using JS and Bootstrap for additional styling.
-Default (sample) wireframe used for modelling the page as shown in the assignment document Appendix B.
+Default (sample) wireframe used for modelling the page as shown in the assignment document (in the assignment_docs folder) Appendix B.